judyohjo/OnceADay/README.md

 # OnceADay
 Once A day is an online diary to store daily entries.

-# Programme use
+# Programming language
-I used JSP language (Java Server Page) to create this project.
+I used JSP language (Java Server Page) and Java to create this project.